GlosuU/bayograff/README.md

 ## TODOS

--   Reorganize exporter code in server
--   Polish exporter to get better .txt and .tex files
 -   Allow for sorting by title or last updated
 -   Show collapsed last updated Reporterm
 -   After searching something, clicking Reporterms does not refresh to all reporterms